Measuring Self-Esteem

 1. Self Esteem in Research

 Studies on self-esteem have been prevalent since academic inquiry in psychology started.
 From James’s (1890) theories about the self to Leary and Baumeister’s work in 2000, it has been a popular subject for psychologists.
 The most accepted version of self-esteem has been put forward by academics like Gecas (1982), Rosenberg (1995) and Rosenberg et al (1995) who define self-esteem as the individual’s perception of their own self’s worth.
 It has primarily been categorized under two categories; competence and worth (Grecas et al, 1995).
+For students tackling psychology dissertation help, exploring these foundational theories can provide a solid basis for understanding the complexities of self-esteem development and its impact on various aspects of life.

 According to Cast and Burke (2002), self-esteem in literature has been treated primarily as a phenomenon affected by external factors, as a motivational factor for people to do certain things, and as a protective shield against negativity.
 They isolated the source of self-esteem to be located in relativity to the group they belong to.
 Another theory suggests that self-esteem is seeking verification from groups where one is likely to be validated, instead of challenged (Swann, 1983, 1990).